cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 - #472 Lock fetching and processing inputs while parsing
 - #473 Avoid selecting uneconomic UTXO during transaction creation
 - #474 Run RPC tests with explicitly defined datadir and minimum logging
-- #460 Bump version to Omni Core 0.2.0 and add release notes
+- #460 Bump version to ZURBank 0.2.0 and add release notes
 ```

 Credits
 =======

-Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for Omni Core!
+Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for ZURBank!